cassini1010/documentations/docs/logging.md

   2023-07-27 08:43:27 AM : INFO : So should this
 ```

 - Default `filemode` is `r` .
-This keepes appending the messages to the file on each run of the project. `w` overwrites the file on each run of the projcet.
+This keeps appending the messages to the file on each run of the project. `w` overwrites the file on each run of the project.

 ## Advanced Logging

-Four catogoris of logging:
+Four categories of logging:

 - Loggers